Maryland Democrats call for ‘course correction’ amid regionwide frustration over vaccine rollout

 Virginia, which earlier had ranked among the worst-performing states in getting doses out, has also begun allocating vaccines directly to health districts instead of also shipping them to hospitals — an effort based on population size that also has fueled criticisms among larger localities that now are getting fewer doses.

-In D.C., health officials have tweaked plans to vaccinate seniors, people with high-risk conditions, teachers and other essential workers amid complaints that appointments were being snapped up in less than an hour, with lower-income residents unable to secure a spot.
+In D.C., health officials have tweaked plans to vaccinate seniors, people with high-risk conditions, teachers and other essential workers amid complaints that appointments were being snapped up in less than an hour, with lower-income residents unable to secure a spot while residents in wealthier areas were.

 Frustrations over vaccines come as the Washington region’s average for new infections has been dropping, reversing a post-holiday surge that led to record highs in cases and virus-related deaths last month.